sgdevmane/interview-guide/markdowns/react-native/react-native-questions.md

 ---

-## Background Tasks and Services

-### 18. How do you implement background tasks and services in React Native?
+### Q18: How do you implement background tasks and services in React Native?

 **Answer:**
 Background tasks in React Native allow your app to perform operations when it's not in the foreground, such as data synchronization, location tracking, or push notifications.